howto123/train-range-calculator2/Readme.md

  - delete calculator/Program.cs, use it's content elsewhere
  - use decent paths, think about where to store them best
  - possibly move calculator/Exceptions to a domain project (which will be a class library)
+ - deploy in europe instead of us
+ - inject calculator into endpoints
+ - get rid of unnecessary public modifiers
+ - test is the frontend can still consume these updated endpoints

 ### /web